 The table below shows the present value of accumulated benefits payable to each of the Named Executive Officers and the number of years of service credited to each under each of the Pension Plans and the Supplemental Retirement Income Program under which they are (or may be) entitled to receive payments and benefits.
 Ms. Loebl is not listed in the table below because she does not participate in any of the Pension Plans or Supplemental Retirement Income Program.
-For information on the material assumptions used in quantifying the present value of the accrued pension benefit, see Note 16 of Notes to Consolidated Financial Statements contained in the Company's Annual Report on Form 10-K for the year ended December 31, 2013.
+For information on the valuation methodologies and material assumptions used in quantifying the present value of the accrued pension benefit, see Note 17 of Notes to Consolidated Financial Statements contained in the Company's Annual Report on Form 10-K for the year ended December 31, 2014.
 Also, see discussion under the heading "Retirement Benefits" under the Compensation Discussion and Analysis section on page 31 of this proxy statement.

-Number of Years Credited Service(2) Present Value of Accumulated Benefit Payments During Last Fiscal Year Name (a) Plan Name (b) (#)(c) (\$)(d) (\$)(e) Michael F. Barry U.S. Pension Plan 6.0833 68,000 0 Supplemental Retirement Income Program 15 3,727,000 0 D. Jeffry Benoliel U.S. Pension Plan 9.6667 149,000 0 Supplemental Retirement Income Program 18 1,456,000 0 Jan F. Nieman (1) The Netherlands Pension Plan 27.5 1,065,233 0 Wilbert Platzer (1) The Netherlands Pension Plan 27.4167 1,868,523 0
+Name (a) Plan Name (b) Number of Years Credited Service(3) (#)(c) Present Value of Accumulated Benefit (\$)(d) Payments During Last Fiscal Year (\$)(e) Michael F. Barry U.S. Pension Plan 6.0833 70,000 0 Supplemental Retirement Income Program 16 4,520,000 0 D. Jeffry Benoliel U.S. Pension Plan 9.6667 166,000 0 - Supplemental Retirement Income Program 19 1,783,000 0 Jan F. Nieman (1) The Netherlands Pension Plan 27.5 1,065,233 0 Wilbert Platzer (2) The Netherlands Pension Plan 28.4167 2,486,774 0

-(1) Mr. Nieman's and Mr. Platzer's retirement benefits are provided under a defined benefit pension plan maintained by the Company's Netherlands operating subsidiary.
-Mr. Platzer's pension benefit includes amounts accrued over nine years with a prior employer.
+(1) Mr. Nieman's pension benefits include amounts accrued during his employment by the Company's Netherlands operating subsidiary.
 Effective August 1, 2013, Mr. Nieman's employment with such subsidiary ended and he became employed directly by the Company and will no longer be accruing further additional benefits in this plan.